| The Entrepreneur's

 businesses in an incubator stand significantly higher

 chances of surviving.
+You

 can get free publicity for your business by contacting